collapsed-stacks/startups/questions/7514/can-urban-designers-be-an-entrepreneur.md

 - posted by: [Philipp](https://stackexchange.com/users/1777092/philipp) on 2015-10-10
 - score: 0

-<p>The most important question when you want to become self-employed with a consulting skill is "how do I find prospective customers"? </p>
+The most important question when you want to become self-employed with a consulting skill is "how do I find prospective customers"?

-<p>I did not fully understand <em>what</em> you are doing, but it sounds to me like a niche skill needed by city planners working for city administrations and maybe a few companies.
+I did not fully understand *what* you are doing, but it sounds to me like a niche skill needed by city planners working for city administrations and maybe a few companies.
 Often there will be lots of money involved.
 Getting such a job will likely require good contacts.
 Do you have a network which includes people who undertake such projects?
-If not, building it should be your first priority.</p>
+If not, building it should be your first priority.

-<p>Who are the people who decide on the land use schemes in your city?
+Who are the people who decide on the land use schemes in your city?
 Whose consulting service are they using right now and how happy are they with them?
 Who are the people who decide on their budget?
 And where do all these people hang out ofter work?
-When you don't know, you better find out.</p>
+When you don't know, you better find out.

 ## Answer 7914